vilmibm/tildemush/README.md

 - <3 to All the MU*ers who have come before
 - <3 to the tilde.town community
 - <3 to my computer science cohorts from my college days; your _autonomy_ project has always been a huge inspiration to me

+## Author

+the _tildemush_ project is lead by [vilmibm](https://tilde.town/~vilmibm).

+## Licensing

+All code licensed under the terms of the GPLv3.
+All documentation and other artifacts are licensed CC-BY-NC.